will-lancer/will-lancer.github.io/README.md

 I'm doing one of the required labs my first semester, as my patience for labs will surely undergo an exponential decay as time goes on, and I learn more theory.
- * PHY 501: Graduate Classical Mechanics
+ * PHY 501: Graduate Classical Mechanics.
+ * PHY 540: Graduate Statistical Mechanics.
- * PHY 335: Electronics and Experimentation Lab
+ * PHY 335: Electronics and Experimentation Lab.
- * PHY 301: Electromagnetic Theory I
+ * PHY 301: Electromagnetic Theory I.
- * MAT 320: Introduction to Analysis
+ * MAT 320: Introduction to Analysis.
- * MAT 313: Abstract Algebra
+ * MAT 313: Abstract Algebra.

 ### What I'm currently reading (updated 3/31/24)